 I don’t care how you spell it, there’s one thing we can all agree on – they are goooood.
-From El Cerrito to Downtown Oakland to San Francisco, here are our favorite Bay Area donuts (and doughnuts!):
+It’s truly a treat that appeals to all ages and can be enjoyed anytime.
+From El Cerrito to Downtown Oakland to San Francisco, here are our favorite Bay Area donuts (and doughnuts)!

 And sometimes you just want a dozen warm, glazed, sticky, pink box of doughnuts without all the frills.
 That’s where your friendly neighborhood joint comes in.
 You know the one that always throws in the extra munchkins, only takes cash, and is open 24 hours?
 Yes, that one.
-Here are the ones we’ve taste tested, approved, and keep going back to – Colonial Donuts, Dream Fluff Donuts, Happy Donuts, and King Pin Donuts – but we know there are so. many. more.
+Here are the ones we’ve taste-tested, approved, and keep going back to – Happy Donuts, Lee’s Donuts and King Pin Donuts – but we know there are so. many. more.

 Tell us, where do you get your donut fix?
 Or is it doughnut?

 [Photo Credit: Anna Azimi and Whitney Moss as noted]

 🔔🎅🎁🎄Holiday Fun Quick Link🔔🎁s🌟Where to Get Santa Photos

 🌟Best Christmas Lights